kcuilla/reactablefmtr/README.md

 # reactablefmtr
-An R package to simplify conditional formatting for tables made with reactable
+An R package to simplify formatting tables in {reactable}